Rob Davis (musician): Songwriting

-Although Davis wrote many of Mud's songs, he achieved songwriting success after the band disbanded.
-Following a chance meeting with Paul Oakenfold, in the late 1980s, he shifted genres from rock to writing club and dance lyrics.
+Although Davis wrote many of Mud's later songs, he achieved songwriting success commercially after the band disbanded starting with a writing and producing partnership with George Stanley Alexander that saw some hits with disco group Liquid Gold.
+Following a chance meeting with Paul Oakenfold in the late 1980s, he continued to move genres from rock and disco to writing club and dance songs.
 He would receive instrumental tracks from producers and incorporate lyrics.
-He started working with Coco Star, writing “I Need a Miracle” which was released in 1996 and re-recorded version released in 1997 peaked at #39 in the UK.
+The first hit with Oakenfold came with "Not Over Yet" by Grace in 1993 reaching No. 3 on the UK charts.
+He later worked with Coco Star, writing "I Need a Miracle" which was released in 1996 and the re-recorded version released in 1997 peaked at No. 39 in the UK.

 In 2000, he achieved his biggest commercial songwriting successes.
-Fragma's "Toca's Miracle" became Davis’ first #1 hit and was a mashup of Davis-written “I Need a Miracle” by Coco and Fragma's instrumental “Toca Me”.
-The song was released on 10 April and won critical acclaim, peaking at #1 in both the UK and Scotland.
+Fragma's "Toca's Miracle" became Davis' first No. 1 hit and was a mashup of Davis-written "I Need a Miracle" by Coco and Fragma's instrumental "Toca Me".
+The song was released on 10 April and won critical acclaim, peaking at No. 1 in both the UK and Scotland.
 There have been multiple re-releases that have achieved chart success.
-On 14 August Spiller released "Groovejet (If This Ain't Love)", on which he provided important lyrical support.
-The song reached #1 in five countries including the UK, Australia and New Zealand.
-It finished #8 on the UK 2000 year-end charts.
+On 14 August 2000, Spiller released "Groovejet (If This Ain't Love)", on which he provided important lyrical support.
+The song reached No. 1 in five countries including the UK, Australia and New Zealand.
+It finished No. 8 on the UK 2000 year-end charts.
+In 2001, Davis scored a UK top 10 hit as one third of the group Stuntmasterz, with the mashup "The Ladyboy Is Mine".